 So, keeping it simple but attractive should be your mantra.

 Some would say that after a sales page, it doesn’t matter how you design the checkout.
-But that’s not true because a poorly designed checkout page may result in cart abandonment.
+But that’s not true, because a poorly designed checkout page can lead to cart abandonment.

 The checkout page is your final bid to persuade visitors to pay for the products they’re considering.